 Sacred Space

-A den of Zen, Sacred Space is the otherworldly creation of Jack and Rose Herschorn.
-Part global import showcase, part spiritual oasis, Sacred Space is the kind of place you could spend hours admiring the “treasures from heaven available on Earth,” as their motto says.
-Items for home and garden include artwork, Buddhas, one-of-a-kind furniture, candles, and incense.
-They also carry hand-made jewelry of their own designs with gems and metals sourced from faraway lands like Nepal, Thailand, and Indonesia.
-No visit to Sacred Space is complete without tea service in the garden.
-Learn More
+A den of Zen, Sacred Space is an otherworldly creation that’s part global import showcase, part spiritual oasis—the kind of place you could spend hours admiring its breathtaking, one-of-a-kind treasures.
+Items for home and garden include artwork, Buddhas, furniture, candles and incense.
+Sacred Space also carry hand-made jewelry with gems and metals sourced from all corners of the globe.
+And no visit to Sacred Space is complete without tea service in the garden.

 Summerland Antique Collective

 Summerland has long been a destination for antique hunters, thanks to spots like Summerland Antique Collective that carry covetable pieces sourced by numerous dealers and designers with impeccable taste.
-With more than 30 years in business, they stock attractive fine art, lighting, seating, tables, chandeliers, architectural elements, statuary, leather-bound books, outdoor items and so much more.
+With more than 30 years in business, the store stocks attractive fine art, lighting, seating, tables, chandeliers, architectural elements, statuary, leather-bound books, outdoor items and so much more.
 The goods span eras, design genres and global origins, so the odds of finding something to suit your personal style are in your favor.
-Learn More

-Field+Fort is another relative newcomer.
-The hybrid home interiors shop and café feature goods curated by interior designer Kyle Irwin, whose design studio is right upstairs.
+Field + Fort, a hybrid home interiors shop and café, features goods curated by interior designer Kyle Irwin, whose design studio is right upstairs.
 The highly Instagrammable space is filled with antique furniture and home accents for sale, from linen napkins and fireplace accessories to kitchenware and tabletop décor.
-Learn More
+While there, grab a bite to eat from its seasonal, farm-to-table menu and relax on the patio after you shop.

 Bikini Factory

 Bikini Factory has been outfitting women in stylish swimwear for more than 50 years.
-Whether you’re in the market for a one-piece or two-piece, Bikini Factory prides itself on catering to all shapes, sizes, and ages—including girls.
-They carry popular Brazilian brands, American classics like Ralph Lauren and Californian lines such as Splendid.
-Between the diverse selection and fit the expertise of the staff, you can find the perfect suit for you.
-Learn More
+Whether you’re in the market for a one-piece or two-piece, Bikini Factory prides itself on catering to all shapes, sizes and ages—including children.
+The shop carries popular Brazilian brands, American classics like Ralph Lauren and Californian lines such as Splendid.
+Between the diverse selection and fit the expertise of the staff, the perfect swimsuits awaits.

 Indian Summers Boutique

 Indian Summers Boutique is all about the relaxed, beach lifestyle.
 The women’s fashion boutique has a boho spirit and emphasizes natural fibers and textures.
-Dresses, denim, and sweaters share racks with shorts, knitwear, and lingerie.
+Dresses, denim and sweaters share racks with shorts, knitwear and lingerie.
 In addition to comfortable clothing, you’ll find handbags, sandals, sunglasses, beach hats and jewelry made by local designers.
-Learn More